-The Associate in Occupational Science degree in Pastry Arts prepares the student for entry level work in the baking trade as a Journeyman baker, cake decorator or confectioner.
-The emphasis in the professional courses is on theory, practice and hands-on work in the bread and pastry field.
+The Associate in Occupational Science degree in Pastry Arts prepares students for entry-level work in the baking trade as a Journeyman baker, cake decorator or confectioner.

+Courses focus on the theory, practice and hands-on work of the bread and pastry field.
 Students work with industry professionals in several bakeries, kitchens and the Grossinger Dining Room.
-Students also take courses in Hospitality Purchasing, Cost Control and Human Resources to round out their knowledge.
-They receive ServSafe and TIPS certifications as part of their coursework.
+Students will also take courses in Hospitality Purchasing, Cost Control and Human Resources to round out their knowledge.
+They will receive ServSafe and TIPS certifications as part of their coursework.

-Graduates of the Pastry Arts - AOS will have demonstrated:
+Graduates of the Pastry Arts AOS will have demonstrated:

-- · Industry standard, entry level skills, - · Professionalism in themselves and their work, - The ability to creatively solve culinary problems and develop skills to evaluate their own and that of others, - Technical, cognitive, and creative thinking skills with professional and tangible results.
+- Industry standard, entry-level skills - Professionalism in themselves and their work - The ability to creatively solve culinary problems and develop skills to evaluate their own and that of others - Technical, cognitive, and creative thinking skills with professional and tangible results

-Pre program requirement: Math Comp
+Program prerequisite requirement: Math Competency

-First Sem ester Credits
+First Semester Credits

 CUL 1104 Intro to Food & Baking 3

 CUL 1160 Cake Decorating 3

 CUL 1907 Sanitation & Safety 2

 ENG 1001 Composition I 3

 BUS 1652 Human Resource Managemer nt 3